Perch-01/ReactWeatherApp/README.md

 # React Weather App

 This weather app has 3 predefined cities which can be changed by changing the city name and coordinates in the files.
 The current city names and Calgary, Moscow and Lagos.
-This site is hosted on heroku at [Ugos_React Weather App](https://nameless-spire-27832.herokuapp.com/) and it uses OPenWeatherMap as the API.
+This site is hosted on heroku at [Ugos_React Weather App](https://nameless-spire-27832.herokuapp.com/) and it uses [OpenWeatherMap](https://openweathermap.org/) as the API.

 Here is a brief video showing how it looks.